al-dayviid21/Dog_Breed_Classifier/README.md

 1. Installation
 2. Project Summary
 3. File Descriptions
-4. Instructions
+4. Results
 5. Licensing, Authors, and Acknowledgements

 ## Installation
 The necessary libraries to run the code here are found <a href=''>requirements.txt</a>.
 The code should run with no issues using Python versions 3.*.

 ## Project Summary
-This project is a web app where an emergency worker can input a new message that were sent during disaster events and get classification results in several categories so that they can be sent an appropriate disaster relief agency.
-The web app will also display visualizations of the data pecularities.
+In this project, a Convolutional Neural Network pipeline that can be used within a web or mobile app to process real-world, user-supplied images was built.
+Given an image of a dog, the CNN model will identify an estimate of the canine’s breed.
+If supplied an image of a human, the CNN model will identify the resembling dog breed.
 ## File Descriptions
 The file structure for the project with descriptions are shown below: